jsomers/git-game/README.md

 - Requires Ruby >1.8

-## "I can't get it to work", "It would be cool if you could...", blah blah
+## "I can't get it to work", "It would be cool if you could...", etc.

-Patches welcome!
+Pull requests welcome!